 Dylan Burger

-Dr. Dylan Burger, an Associate Professor in the Department of Cellular and Molecular Medicine and Senior Scientist at OHRI, excels as an educator and mentor, demonstrating an extraordinary commitment to education that surpasses expectations for a research-focused scientist.
+Dr. Burger, an Associate Professor in the Department of Cellular and Molecular Medicine and Senior Scientist at OHRI, excels as an educator and mentor, demonstrating an extraordinary commitment to education that surpasses expectations for a research-focused scientist.

 Dr. Burger teaches a broad spectrum of topics annually, such as pharmacology, vascular biology, hypertension, and cell signaling; coordinates “Advanced Topics in Cell Regulation”; and contributes to case-based learning sessions in the Renal Block curriculum.